Go Back

 Instructions

-• Preheat the oven to 350 degrees F. Spray a 12-cup muffin pan with cooking spray.
+• Preheat the oven to 350 degrees F. Spray a 12-cup muffin pan with nonstick spray.

 Nutrition